15302690530_75cad11821_title_1.jpeg

 Vision for Advisors

-Club Advisors are experienced faculty and staff members who formally mentor student leaders and connect students who share similar passions and interests through a club experience.
+Club Advisors are experienced faculty members who formally mentor student leaders and connect students who share similar passions and interests through a club experience.
 Club Advisors serve as a bridge between the university and student organizations to create a cohesive and holistic experience both inside and outside of the classroom.
-Club Advisors play an active role in guiding students in their pursuit of leadership development, connecting students to resources, and positively impact the overall well-being of the students they serve.
+Club Advisors play an active role in guiding students in their pursuit of leadership development, connecting students to resources, and positively impacting the overall well-being of the students they serve.

 Why be a student organization advisor?